HIV/AIDS in Brazil: Drug patents

 The average annual cost of ART per patient in 1997 was $4,469—compared to over $10,000 in most of the developed world—totaling only $242 million per annum.
 However, in 2001, Brazil manufactured locally 8 of the 12 drugs in the national ARV cocktail; in 2003 and 2005, 8 of the 15.
 If all of the drugs were patented imports, the cost of these ARV programs would increase by 32%.
-In the period between 1996 and 2000, Brazil reduced treatment costs by 72.5% through import substitution; by contrast, the price of imports dropped by only 9.6%.
-Brazil has saved over US $1.1 billion in the cost of providing universal access to ART by producing anti-retroviral medications generically.
+Between 1996 and 2000, Brazil reduced treatment costs by 72.5% through import substitution.
+By contrast, the price of imports dropped by only 9.6%.
+Brazil has saved over US$1.1 billion in the cost of providing universal access to ART by producing anti-retroviral medications generically.

 Article 71 of the 1997 Brazilian patent law requires that foreign products be manufactured in Brazil within three years of receiving a patent.
 If a foreign company does not comply, Brazil may authorize a local company to produce the drug without the consent of the patent holder, a tactic known as "compulsory licensing" or the "bargaining chip and as a last resort."
-In addition, Article 68 authorizes "parallel importing" from the lowest international generic bidder, effectively destroying the patent holder’s monopoly as well.
+In addition, Article 68 authorizes "parallel importing" from the lowest international generic bidder, effectively destroying the patent holder's monopoly as well.

 Prodded by domestic pharmaceutical lobbies, the U.S. challenged Article 68 within the framework of the World Trade Organization's Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) regime for allegedly discriminating against imported products; Article 71—to the chagrin of many companies—was not included in the complaint.
 In addition, the U.S. placed Brazil on the "Special 301" watch list, opening the possibility for "unilateral sanctions," and companies individually threatened to pull out of the Brazilian market altogether.

 Brazil argued that the law only applied to cases where the patent holder abuses their economic power, a loophole specifically allowed by the TRIPS agreement.
 Advocates of intellectual property rights (IPR) worldwide condemned the actions of the Brazilian government.
 For example, Slavi Pachovski, a member of the Institute for Trade, Standards and Sustainable Development, argues: